Racist screenwriter isn’t an archetype you see a lot of in Hollywood. But racism in screenwriting is all too common.

-The film industry is taking significant steps towards diversity.
-We can discuss how big those steps are, or how late they are, or whether or not those steps will take us as far as our industry needs to be, but we can’t deny it: voices of color and diversity in screenwriting and filmmaking are at least starting to be heard more than they used to be.
+It’s true that the film industry is taking significant steps towards diversity, and that we can discuss how big those steps are, or how late they are, or whether or not those steps will take us as far as our industry needs to be.
+But we can’t deny it: voices of color and diversity in screenwriting and filmmaking are at least starting to be heard more than they used to be.

 Being the owner of a script reading company, as you could imagine, a lot of screenplays cross my desk.
 Sure, I don’t read every last one of them, but I’ve read my share, and from where I sit, it’s clear that racism in screenwriting here in the age of HD and color tv is a lot different than it was in the era of black and white.